ewagner12/all-ways-egpu/README.md

 - Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail when using Method 1 due to the virtual console switching.
 It is currently recommended to disable this.

 - If you have an nvidia card, you must choose "n" to the option "Attempt to re-enable these iGPU/initially disabled devices after boot".
 Otherwise, switching might result in a black screen.
 Once this option is disabled, switching should work normally.

+- On Steam Deck/SteamOS the script requires root (sudo) privileges, but does not require setting the file system to read-write if installed in the Steam Deck/User Installation mode.

 - PR's for any other issues welcome :)